mateuszbrycki/khubbi/adr/4-input-data-validation.md

 * the domain has to *believe* that the adapter validated the data,
 * validation within adapters might be inconsistent,
-* validation logic might be duplicated.
+* validation logic might be duplicated
+  * it will be tested multiple times within different components.

 ### Validation at the port level